ayswarya-sundararaman/ayswarya-sundararaman/README.md

 **Data Engineer** | **Machine Learning Enthusiast** | **Automation Expert**

-I have over 4 years of experience in Python, SQL, Tableau, and R, delivering impactful data solutions.
+I have over 4 years of experience in Python, SQL, Tableau, delivering impactful data solutions.
 Currently pursuing a Master's in Informatics at Northeastern University, I’m passionate about using data-driven methods to solve real-world problems, from predictive modeling to automation.

 ---